Immunoglobulin A: IgA1 vs. IgA2

+The heavy chain of IgA1, in contrast to IgA2, features an extended hinge region.
+This is thought to allow IgA1 to adapt more effectively to varying epitope spacings on multivalent antigens, while also presenting less resistance to bacterial proteases.

 Serum vs. secretory IgA

 It is also possible to distinguish forms of IgA based upon their location – serum IgA vs. secretory IgA.
+In serum IgA is predominantly monomeric with a minor population of IgA polymers (dimers in healthy individuals).

-In secretory IgA, the form found in secretions, polymers of 2–4 IgA monomers are linked by two additional chains; as such, the molecular weight of slgA is 385,000D.
-One of these is the J chain (joining chain), which is a polypeptide of molecular mass 15kD, rich with cysteine and structurally completely different from other immunoglobulin chains.
-This chain is formed in the IgA-secreting cells.
+IgA has the unique ability to be secreted by B cells either as a monomer or as a covalently-linked polymer of multiple IgA subunits.
+Polymers of 2–4 IgA monomers, but most commonly 2, are covalently linked to one molecule of the J chain (joining chain) inside the B cell prior to secretion as a J chain-coupled polymeric IgA molecule.
+The J chain is a polypeptide with a backbone molecular mass of 15 kDa but typically ~18 kDa when glycosylated, rich with cysteine and structurally completely different from other immunoglobulin chains.
+As such, the molecular weight of a J chain-coupled dimer of IgA is ~340 kDa.

-The oligomeric forms of IgA in the external (mucosal) secretions also contain a polypeptide of a much larger molecular mass (70 kD) called the secretory component that is produced by epithelial cells.
-This molecule originates from the poly-Ig receptor (130 kD) that is responsible for the uptake and transcellular transport of oligomeric (but not monomeric) IgA across the epithelial cells and into secretions such as tears, saliva, sweat and gut fluid.
+The oligomeric forms of IgA in the external (mucosal) secretions also contain a polypeptide of a much larger molecular mass (70 kDa) called the secretory component that is produced by epithelial cells.
+This molecule originates from the poly-Ig receptor (130 kDa) that is responsible for the uptake and transcellular transport of J chain-containing polymeric (but not monomeric, which is devoid of J chain) IgA across the epithelial cells and into secretions such as tears, saliva, sweat and gut fluid.

 Physiology

 Serum IgA

 In the blood, IgA interacts with an Fc receptor called FcαRI (or CD89), which is expressed on immune effector cells, to initiate inflammatory reactions.
 Ligation of FcαRI by IgA containing immune complexes causes antibody-dependent cell-mediated cytotoxicity (ADCC), degranulation of eosinophils and basophils, phagocytosis by monocytes, macrophages, and neutrophils, and triggering of respiratory burst activity by polymorphonuclear leukocytes.
+Unlike IgM and IgG, which activate complement through the classical pathway, IgA can activate complement via the alternative and lectin pathways.